db4linq/LoraWAN-Server-1/README.md

 Anyone can help make this project better.
 If you want to contribute, but don't know where to get started, this is for you:
 * Join the discussions, pop into [our slack channel](https://ioberry.slack.com/messages/C57QC10TH)
-* Report bugs or make feature-requests by opening an issue at https://github.com/ioberry/LoraWAN-Server/issues
+* Report bugs or make feature-requests by [opening an issue](https://github.com/ioberry/LoraWAN-Server/issues)
-* Fix issues or improve documentation by creating pull-requests
+* Fix issues or improve documentation by [creating pull-requests](https://github.com/ioberry/LoraWAN-Server/pulls)
-* Submit articles and guides which are also part of the documentation.
+* Submit articles and guides which are also part of the documentation

 ## LICENSE - "MIT License"